rheamall/100-days-of-code-challenge/README.md

 ### Advanced Projects
   -

-### Credits
+#### Credits
-Though the codes are my own, these projects are instructor-guided, following the "100 Days of Code: The Complete Python Pro Bootcamp" course offered on Udemy.
+Though the codes to all these projects are my own, these projects are instructor-guided, following the "100 Days of Code: The Complete Python Pro Bootcamp" course offered on Udemy.

 ## Feedback is welcome.
 Connect with me:
 - Linkedin: https://www.linkedin.com/in/rheamall